Grandparent Volunteers are Golden!

 Here’s an idea that you might be able to implement at your school if it’s appropriate.

-Whether it’s because of location or the fact that some are no longer with us, some children can miss out the Grandparent experience.
-This experience can be a really important part of growing up and social interaction and engaging with older people provides a valuable life lesson for kids.
+Whether it’s because of location or the fact that some are no longer with us, some children can miss out on the Grandparent experience.
+This experience can be a really important part of growing up.
+Social interaction and engaging with older people provides a valuable life lesson for kids.

 Alternatively, you could arrange for them to help out in classrooms (particularly in the lower school) with things like reading, games and craft.
 With teacher aides often stretched thinly across classes, your teachers might be very grateful for the extra help.